Everything PR News

 The Measurement Angle

 Crisis PR is the one area of communications where ROI is stark.
-Post-crisis, you can measure: customer retention versus the 90-day pre-crisis baseline, employee attrition rate in the 60 days after, investor NPS in the next board cycle, press coverage sentiment trajectory, and generative search sentiment trajectory.
+Post-crisis, measure: customer retention versus the 90-day pre-crisis baseline, employee attrition rate in the 60 days after, investor NPS in the next board cycle, press coverage sentiment trajectory, and generative search sentiment trajectory.
 If all five are intact or improving 90 days out, the crisis response worked.
 If any are degraded, you paid in enterprise value.

-Editorial Team
+EPR Editorial Team

 Written by

-Editorial Team
+EPR Editorial Team

-The Everything-PR Editorial Team produces reporting, research, and analysis across thirty verticals — communications, reputation, AI visibility, public affairs, media systems, and digital discovery in the answer-engine era.
+The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.

 Other news